Ybakman/YoloV2/README.md

 @time result = saveoutput(model,drawdata,0.3,0.3; record = true, location = "VocResult")
 display(AP)
 ```
 Fill the Input folder with jpg images.
 The program prepares output and put them into output folder.
-If you want you can save another folder.
+If you want you can save output into another folder.

 The code can: